When in Doubt, Improvise

 Ted, the facilitator, takes the floor and points to Daisy.
 “Tell us about your morning.”
 Daisy laughs awkwardly.
 “Um, well, I took the subway here.”
 Ted gestures for her to continue.
-“And the train got stuck in the tunnel.”
+“And the train stopped short in the tunnel.”
 Ted says, “Great.
 Stop there.
 I want the group to continue Daisy’s story.”
 He points to Pete.
 “I want you to say yes to where Daisy left off in her story and then add a new detail.
-For example, yes, the train got stuck in the tunnel and… then I fell.”
+For example, yes, the subway car abruptly stalled in the tunnel and… then I fell.”
 Pete continues, “Yes, I fell right into a stranger’s lap and… we became friends.”
 He pauses.
 “Fast friends.”
 The room breaks into laughter.
 The story continues around the circle, growing and changing as the group actively listens and adds their own new facets.
 By the time they make their way back to Daisy, it is no longer just her story.
 It’s everyone’s story.

 This simple exercise encouraged the group to engage, invest and work as a team by validating everyone’s contribution.

 Collaboration at your organization can give birth to fresh ways of fulfilling your mission, and it can also create efficiencies through consolidating efforts and functions.
 One way to serve your community is to collaborate in the field with other service based organizations.
 This type of partnership can assist with extending your reach to the population you serve.